Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 ## Introduction

-In this session, I'll be discussing the **dynamics of empathy as practiced within nonviolent communication**.
+In this session, I'll be discussing the **dynamics of empathy as practiced within Nonviolent Communication**.

 As an image to help you understand what I mean by empathy, I'd like to refer to an image that was quoted in a book [Here and Now](https://www.goodreads.com/book/show/18242896-the-here-and-now).
 This person who wrote the book had heard me giving an explanation of empathy in a workshop and he incorporated it in his book.